Use this search box to search all Jewish Web Index pages

 The majority of the Jews living in Belgium at this time, were foreign nationals, including many stateless ones.
 Many tried to flee the country; some returned and others fled to the US, Latin America, Portugal, Britain, etc.

-Today, Belgium has the fourth largest Jewish community in Europe - a country that is the size
+Today, Belgium has the fourth largest Jewish community in Europe - a country that is the size of Maryland.

 "Belgium Jewish Heritage"